yuziGuo/ClenshawGNN/README.md

 By equipping GCN convolution layers with a simple residual connection, our model simulates any polynomial based on the second kind of Chebyshev polynomials!

 A previous version can be viewed [here](https://arxiv.org/abs/2210.16508).
-This will be updated once the soon!
+A new version is coming soon!

 ## Install